-I've been married for 20+ years and we have three biological kids and three adopted.
+I've been married for 25+ years and we have four biological kids and three adopted.
 We had 95+ foster children over 15 years.
 Raising kids was sooo much fun the first time we thought we'd do it again with other people's offspring.
 In my spare time I like to take large pieces of wood, cut them into smaller pieces of wood and then glue them back together into things that people can use.

-I'm the Trailhead Developer Advocate at Salesforce working on the team to make Trailhead the best place to learn Salesforce and Heroku.
+I'm a Software Engineering PMTS on Team Trailhead at Salesforce working on the team to make Trailhead the best place to learn Salesforce and more!

 For over 6 years I was a Senior Technical Consultant at Appirio & Developer Evangelist Architect at topcoder specializing in cloud, APIs & mobile apps.
 I worked on every type of Salesforce project available including Sales Cloud, Service Cloud, Custom Cloud and Chatter.
 I'm a certified Service Cloud consultant, administrator and developer.
 I ran Appirio's Heroku Center of Excellence and worked with the platform every day.

 From early 2011 till late 2013 I built and ran Appirio's CloudSpokes crowdsourcing development community along with Dave Messinger.
 I wrote the entire platform with the help of our developer community plus a lot of great tools including Thurgood, Madison and many, many more.

 When Appirio purchased topcoder (our much larger competitor), I moved over to become the Developer Evangelist Architect for the platform.
 I work with the community members, project teams, participate in our TCO events and run hackathons.
 I've written a number of tools and microservices to support and promote our evangelism efforts:

 - Our Hackathon platform for running our TopCoder Open regional events.
 There's registration, team management, submission management and judging all tied into the topcoder auth service.

 - The leaderboard service and API that is used by multiple applications on the platform.